JandroMejia97/heat-isolation-esp32/README.md

 # ESP-32s Project with Arduino and PlatformIO

-This project consists of an ESP-32s that uses Arduino libraries to receive data (temperature, air/soil humidity, and light intensity) through UART and send it to an MQTT server on Ubidots.
-PlatformIO is used as the integrated development environment (IDE).
+This project consists of an ESP-32s that uses Arduino libraries to read the temperature and humidity of the environment and the temperature of an object.
+The ESP-32s has a web server that allows you to control a relay that is connected to a heating element.

 ## Before start